frederic-perez/AmE-dictionary/data/dictionary.md

 __pillowcase__ _n_ (pillow case) A cloth cover for a pillow.
 __pilot light__ _n_ :astonished:
 __pilothouse__ _n_ An enclosed compartment from which a vessel can be navigated.
+__Piltdown man__ _n_ A hypothetical early modern human whose existence was inferred from bone fragments allegedly found at Piltdown, England, in 1912 but identified as a hoax in 1953.
 __pimple__ _n_ :two::hammer: _Pop the pimples._
 __pin-curled__
 __pin-drop silence__